jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 Kitchen itself does not actually perform any tests, it is the test harness which ensures the tests have access to the server, are able to be run and reports back on the status of the test cases.

-A powerful combination is to couple Kitchen with [InSpec](https://www.inspec.io/), while both of these tools find there genesis from the Chef provisioning tool chain, there is nothing restricting the use alongside other tools.
+A powerful combination is to couple Kitchen with [InSpec](https://www.inspec.io/), while both of these tools find their genesis from the Chef provisioning tool chain, there is nothing restricting the use alongside other tools.

-One awesome feature of InSpec is the ability to create re-usable test suites (called [Profiles](https://www.inspec.io/docs/reference/profiles/)), this allows you to adopt the DRY principal by re-using existing test profiles across your fleet of servers.
+One awesome feature of InSpec is the ability to create re-usable test suites (called [Profiles](https://www.inspec.io/docs/reference/profiles/)) which allow you to adopt the DRY principal by re-using existing test profiles across your different server images.

 A great starting point for your [InSpec Profiles](https://www.inspec.io/docs/reference/profiles/) is to look at the existing [dev-sec profiles](http://dev-sec.io/) [available on github](https://github.com/dev-sec/linux-baseline).
-The dev-sec team have put together a number of generic profiles that look for common server hardening and patching issues.
+The dev-sec team has put together a number of generic profiles that looks for common server hardening and patching issues.

 ## A working Kitchen and InSpec example